kubeshop/testkube/docs/executor-artillery.md

           url: "/health"
 ```

-Our test is ready, but how do we run it in Kubernetes cluster?
+Our test is ready but how do we run it in a Kubernetes cluster?
 Testkube will help you with that!

 Let's create a new Testkube test based on the saved Artillery test definition.

-## Create a New Testkube Test
+## **Create a New Testkube Test**

 ```sh
 kubectl testkube create test --name artillery-api-test --file test.yaml --type artillery/test